choishingwan/PRSice/docs/compilation.md

 ```
 Then the PRSice executable will be located within PRSice/bin

-If you don't have git installed, you can still do
+If you don't have git installed, you can still do (remember to download [eigen](https://gitlab.com/libeigen/eigen/-/releases/3.3.7) to lib )
 ```
-curl https://codeload.github.com/choishingwan/PRSice/tar.gz/2.2.8 > PRSice.tar.gz
+curl https://codeload.github.com/choishingwan/PRSice/tar.gz/2.3.3 > PRSice.tar.gz
 tar -xvf PRSice.tar.gz
-cd PRSice-2.2.13
+cd PRSice-2.3.3
 mkdir build
 cd build
 cmake ../